robert-mcintosh/roberts-book-store/README.md

 Assumptions made along the way:

 - The discount is applied on the cart size - not the quantity if any particular type
-- Loyalty points cannot be used immediately, i.e. they get redeemed before the latest order accrues
+- Loyalty points cannot be used immediately, i.e. they get redeemed before the latest order accrues it's points
 - Adding or removing of Book Discount categories will remain manual via SQL

 Not catered for:

-- Purchasing multiple of the same book in one transaction -
+- Purchasing multiple of the same book in one transaction

 ## Contributing